20kbudget/blog/_posts/2017-04-25-chrome-webgl-support-macbookpro-2009.md

 ---
-title: WebGL support on Chrome
+title: WebGL support in Chrome
 ---

 My work laptop is an old __MacBook Pro (17-inch, Mid 2009)__